CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/python.md

 ```bash
 conda env create -f environment.yml
 ```
-This second option is particulary practical for reproducibily and collaboration.
+This second option is particularly practical for reproducibility and collaboration in a team.

-You can check that the creation and installation of the new environment has worked by first activating the environment
+You can check that the creation and installation of the new environment is working by first activating the environment
 ```bash
 conda activate <ENVIRONMENT NAME>
 ```